 Geography, duration and scope are important factors for establishing the reasonableness of the non-compete restriction.
 None of those factors, however, should be reviewed independently.
 For example, a New York court upheld an unlimited non-compete restriction in a case where the restraint was limited to only a small geographic area.
 The scope of the restriction, however, generally cannot be overbroad, such as the restricting of employment in an entire major industry without regard to the specific type of services provided by the individual.

 Employees in transition, along with their future prospective employers or business partners, should carefully assess any applicable non-compete agreements with a qualified attorney to minimize or avoid any potential liability.
 Each situation is unique and will merit its own considerations in evaluating the reasonableness of the non-compete restriction.

 Weiss Zarett provides legal counsel and solutions to businesses and individuals for a broad variety of corporate law and employment law matters.
 If you need guidance with a matter concerning a current or prospective non-compete agreement, please email Mauro Viskovic, Esq. at email@example.com or call us at (516) 627-7000.

-Weiss Zarett Brofman Sonnenklar & Levy, P.C. is a Long Island law firm providing a wide array of legal services to the members of the health care industry, including corporate and transactional matters, civil and administrative litigation, healthcare regulatory issues, bankruptcy and creditors’ rights, and commercial real estate transactions.
+Weiss Zarett Brofman Sonnenklar & Levy, P.C. is a Long Island law firm providing a wide array of legal services to the members of the health care and financial services industries, including corporate and transactional matters, employment, civil and administrative litigation, regulatory issues, bankruptcy and creditors’ rights, and commercial real estate transactions.